Religiosity and education

 The relationship between the level of religiosity and the level of education has been studied since the second half of the 20th century.

 The parameters of the two components are diverse: the "level of religiosity" remains a concept which is difficult to differentiate scientifically, while the "level of education" is easier to compile, such as official data on this topic, because data on education is publicly accessible in many countries.

 Different studies lead to contrasting conclusions regarding the relationship, depending on whether "religiosity" is measured by religious practices (attendance at places of worship, for example) or specific religious beliefs (belief in miracles, for example), with notable differences between nations.
-For example, one international study states that in some Western nations the intensity of beliefs decreases with education, but attendance and religious practice increases.
+For example, one international study states that in some Western nations the intensity of beliefs decreases with education, but attendance and religious practice increase.
 Other studies indicate that the religious have higher education than the non-religious.
 Other studies find that the positive correlation with low or non religiosity and education has been reversed in the past few decades.

 In terms of university professors, one study concluded that in the US, the majority of professors, even at "elite" universities, were religious.